Villa Nueva Santa Clara

 Once in Santa Clara, the historic core is very compact and distances very short.
 The farthest you might need to go or come from is the Via Azul bus terminal for what you will need a taxi (5 CUC).
 Anywhere within the city is a short walking distance to each other.

 Although not the most visited city in Cuba, the hotel industry although not too big, is good enough especially because we are talking of stays of 1 or 2 nights in most of the cases, hence not much needed than a comfortable bed and a clean room.
 If hotels is what you are seeking for, then a good and reasonable point to start your search is by checking some of our preferred affiliate hotel search engine such as Hotels.com, Booking.com, Expedia, Otel.com, Agoda, Opodo, LateRooms, Ebookers or Gala Hotels.
 Please note most of these will not offer any results in Cuba, this is to do with the USA embargo.
-Try the respective European sites instead if needed be, although for sure the best site for Cuba will be Gala Hotels.
+Try the respective European sites instead if needed be, although the best site for Cuba would be Gala Hotels.

 In the other hand since hotels are generally very expensive, there is something way much better you could do (and should do if you’re staying overnight); this is a private house.
 There are lots, beautiful, most of them in historic colonial buildings, with very nice and friendly hosts.
 In airb&b you can have a first look, then have a more generic online search for other websites.